DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/Acquiring_data/Data_From_Previous_Video/readme.md

  **Number_Of_Frames.m** prints the number of frames of a given video file, 'video_name'.
 Its purpose is to give an idea of an ideal spacing to use in
  **Data_From_Video.m**.

  Images obtained by this method can be used to synthesize filters for face recognition.
 It would be interesting to use this with videos of the group members.
+A second application of  **Detect_Face.m** on 'Faces' images seems to decrease the background effect on the face detection.
+However, some mistakes like double detection or nule detection appears.
+Acquiring data from live video seems to be a better solution.